TransportScotland/payment-card-spend-data-processing/notes.md

     * do something about handling skipped rows
 * [/] get distance data
 * [/] put distance matrix into database
-* rename ids in dims to match fact tables, eg time.time_id instead of time.id
+* rename ids in dims to match fact tables, eg time.time_id instead of time.id (this will make PowerBI behave nicer about linking)
-* tell stephen about flexi hours stuff and plan a meeting with the scotrail students
+* [/] tell stephen about flexi hours stuff and plan a meeting with the scotrail students
-* chase up Network Rail about cloud VMs
+* [/] chase up Network Rail about cloud VMs
+* add a readme and other administrative stuff. maybe comments and docs

 # SQL add user: